Skip to main content

 Appointed Fall 2023

-Holiday has established himself as “one of the finest countertenors of his generation” (Los Angeles Times).
-His voice has been praised as “a thing of astonishing beauty” (New Yorker), “arrestingly powerful, secure and dramatically high” (Wall Street Journal), “Exceptional [and] strong… even in its highest range” (The New York Times) and “timeless” (Washington Post).
+Countertenor John Holiday has established himself as “one of the finest countertenors of his generation” (Los Angeles Times).
+His voice has been praised as “a thing of astonishing beauty” (New Yorker), “arrestingly powerful, secure and dramatically high” (Wall Street Journal), and “timeless” (Washington Post).
 Holiday’s unique voice and powerful story have been the subject of profiles in The New Yorker, CNN’s Great Big Story, Los Angeles Times, and more.

-John Holiday received a Bachelor of Music in vocal performance from Southern Methodist University in Dallas, Texas, a Master of Music in vocal performance from the University of Cincinnati College – Conservatory of Music and the Artist Diploma in Opera Studies from the Juilliard School in New York City.
-Holiday grew up in Rosenberg, Texas located near Houston, and attended the town’s public schools.
-Holiday joined the faculty at Lawrence University in 2017.
+John Holiday received a Bachelor of Music, in vocal performance, from Southern Methodist University in Dallas, Texas, where he studied with Soprano, Barbara Hill Moore, a Master of Music, in vocal performance, from the University of Cincinnati College – Conservatory of Music, where he studied with Mezzo-Soprano, Karen Lykes, and the Artist Diploma in Opera Studies from The Juilliard School in New York City, where he studied with Marlena Malas.
+Holiday grew up in Rosenberg, Texas, located near Houston, and attended the town’s public schools in Lamar Consolidated Independent School District.